-Gunda, a new film about pig sentience, is swiftly taking the world by storm.
+Gunda, a film about pig sentience, took the world by storm.
 And if the reviews are anything to go by, critics—vegans and non-vegans alike—simply can’t get enough.

 “This astonishing documentary offers an intimate look at the lives of a sow, her rambunctious piglets, a one-legged chicken and a herd of cows,” writes New York Times film critic, Manohla Dargis.
 “Time flows slowly in this one-of-a-kind documentary feature,” gushes Joe Morgenstern in the Wall Street Journal.
 Gunda even made the shortlist for documentary feature for the 93rd Academy Awards.